 AWS Security Audit Provider – Astra

-Astra is a Cyber-Security Company that provides protection and tests for security vulnerabilities in your Website and Infrastructure.
-Astra’s hacker style security testing offers real-world attacks to the website and thus, ensures no security vulnerability is exploited in the wild.
-We provide an in-depth AWS security audit under our VAPT program.
-VAPT by Astra includes a thorough audit of static code & dynamic code, business logic errors, payment security flaws, price manipulation testing, network misconfigurations, tests for known CVE’s, insecure roles and permissions, and so much more.
+Astra’s solution provides an in-depth AWS security audit under our VAPT program.
+Astra performs an in-depth audit of static code & dynamic code and other 10,000+ test cases that include business logic errors, payment security flaws, price manipulation testing, network misconfigurations, tests for known CVEs, insecure roles and permissions, and more.

-From the time you sign up to the completion of the audit, it’s a smooth process and can be visualized as the following picture:
+From the time you sign up to the completion of the audit, it’s a smooth process and can be visualized in the following picture:

-Our experts not only do report the vulnerabilities but also provide remediation methods to fix the same.
-Not only this, Astra engineers are known to go the extra mile, so they also assist you/your developer in patching the vulnerabilities and are quick to do a re-scan for you to ensure everything in place.
+Our experts not only report the vulnerabilities but also provide remediation methods to fix them.
+Not only this, Astra engineers are known to go the extra mile, so they also assist you/your developer in patching the vulnerabilities and are quick to do a re-scan for you to ensure everything is in place.

 FAQs